Eden Hazard & Real Madrid's 10 worst transfers of all time

 Over the last 25 years, Real have nonetheless managed to build upon their reputation with succession of Hollywood signings, who have each brought their own unique drama to the Santiago Bernabeu – often, but not always, to great acclaim.

-But their exorbitant spending has delivered some flop signings to the Santiago Bernabeu too.
+But their exorbitant spending has delivered some flop signings to Madrid as well.

 10) Nicolas Anelka - €35m from Arsenal, 1999

 Nicolas Anelka was Arsenal’s top goalscorer in the 1998/99 season with 17 Premier League goals and was voted PFA Player of the Year.
 But he was unable to replicate his form thereafter, and Gunners fans quickly turned on ‘Le Sulk’.

 In the summer of 1999 he would sign for Real Madrid for just over €35m, but it would take him five months to score his first goal for the club, his first La Liga strike not coming until the following February.